Azure/confidential-computing-cvm-guest-attestation/client-library/src/Readme.md

 **Note**

-The build instructions have been created using Debian based distribution (Ubuntu).
+The build instructions have been created using Debian based distribution (Ubuntu) and verified on Ubuntu 20, 22 and 24 based Confidential VM images.

 ***Build Attestation Library***